nourelbana115/user_management_app/README.md

 ## Running the app

-- update your env variables with your credentials .
+- update your env variables with your credentials (jwtSecret ,connString) .
 - run npm install to install dependencies .
 - run node server.js to run the app .
 - I have attached postman collection for APIs